StatistikStadtZuerich/zueritheme/README.md

     ssz_theme(medium = "print", grid_lines = "x")
 ```

-With the release of version 0.0.2 of `zueritheme`, a new function parameter named `medium` has been added, allowing for different styling options specifically for web-based `ggplots`, such as those generated with `ggiraph`.
+With the release of version 0.0.2 of `zueritheme`, a new function parameter named `publication_type` has been added, allowing for different styling options specifically for web-based `ggplots`, such as those generated with `ggiraph`.

 ## Getting Help